hbrouwer/mesh-examples/expectation_comprehension/README.md

 The command `dssWordInfo` takes two arguments, a set of sentences, and the name or number of a sentence in that set, e.g., `dssWordInfo train "dave paid"` or `dssWordInfo train 41`.
-This will output different offline syntactic and semantic Surprisal metrics, as well as the DSS-derived online metric of Surprisal, for each word in a sentence.
-The Surprisal metrics are prefixed with a capital `S'.
-The metrics prefixed with `DH' are the entropy reduction counterparts (see [Venhuizen, Crocker, Brouwer, 2019, *Entropy*](https://www.mdpi.com/1099-4300/21/12/1159)).
+This will output various offline syntactic and semantic Surprisal metrics, as well as the DSS-derived online metric of Surprisal, for each word in a sentence.
+The Surprisal metrics are prefixed with a capital `S`.
+The metrics prefixed with `DH` are the entropy reduction counterparts (see [Venhuizen, Crocker, Brouwer, 2019, *Entropy*](https://www.mdpi.com/1099-4300/21/12/1159)).

 Find a pair of sentences for which online Surprisal follows *linguistic experience*.
 Which contrast did you pick?
-Try to explain how the different Surprisal values arise.
+How do the different Surprisal values arise?

-Now find a pairs of sentences for which online Surprisal follows *world knowledge*.
-Again, try to explain how the different Surprisal values arise.
+Now find a pair of sentences for which online Surprisal follows *world knowledge*.
+Again, how do the Surprisal values arise?